snookpy/angular-bootcamp/docs/form.md

   - We inject `FormGroupDirective` in the child's constructor: `constructor(private fb: FormBuilder, private parentForm: FormGroupDirective)`.
   - The child component then reads `this.parentForm.form.get('address')` and binds to that FormGroup.
 This is explicit and works well when you want to directly manipulate or ensure controls exist on the parent group.
   - Pros: Explicit, easy to reason about, works well with DI and unit tests.
-  - Cons: Child depends on being used inside a parent form; you'll get runtime errors if used standalone unless you add fallbacks (as shown).
+  - Cons: Child depends on being used inside a parent form; you'll get runtime errors if used standalone (default in new version).

 - viewProviders / ControlContainer approach (earlier example):
   - Uses `viewProviders` to provide the `ControlContainer` to the child so the child template can use relative form directives without manually grabbing the parent form instance.